 Transportation Improvement Program (TIP)

 The proposed FFY 2014-19 Transportation Improvement Program (TIP) is one of the short-term implementation tools for the GO TO 2040 Plan update.
 The TIP consists of proposed projects to be accomplished, a document outlining the region's programming processes used to develop the proposed projects, and a short-term fiscal plan for accomplishing them.
 CMAP sought public comments on the draft document and proposed projects ending on August 1, 2014.
-The proposed FFY 2014-19 TIP will be considered at the CMAP Board meeting on October 8, 2014 meeting and the MPO Policy Committee and CMAP Board meeting on October 8, 2014 meeting.
+The proposed FFY 2014-19 TIP will be considered at the CMAP Board meeting on October 8, 2014 meeting and the MPO Policy Committee meeting on October 9, 2014.

 The Transportation Improvement Program (TIP) is metropolitan Chicago's agenda of surface transportation projects.
 The TIP lists all federally funded projects and regionally significant, non-federally funded projects programmed for implementation in the next four years.
 The TIP is updated and amended regularly through the CMAP Transportation Committee.
 Amendments are posted on the committee minutes page for public comment one week prior to committee consideration.
 Major project changes with the potential to affect the region's air quality undergo a conformity analysis, and are approved by the MPO Policy Committee.